Muhnad/CSSlibrary/README.md

 # CSSlibrary
-CSSlibrary a user interface Kit For Web Developers All UI Kit Hand-Coded With HTML5, CSS3.
+CSSlibrary a user interface Kit for Web Developers All UI Kit Hand-Coded With HTML5, CSS3.

-You Can Use Any Code Or Anything In Csslibrary For Any Purpose Including Commerical Purposes.
+you can use any code or anything in csslibrary for any purpose including commerical purposes.

 # website:
-www.csslibrary.cf
+www.csslibrary.surge.sh

+***NOTE**  CSSlibrary moved from csslibrary.cf to free domain and host csslibrary.surge.sh

 # License:
 CSSlibrary under MIT License.